Skip navigation links

 CDesktopWaiter can make your code wait until the desktop that your application is running on is active again (e.g. the user logged back in from the Windows login screen).

-This source code also uses our C_DLLLoader, C_WinVersion, C_Timer and C_SignalSlot classes.
+This source code also uses our C_Timer and C_SignalSlot classes.
 You can also download these at our website.

-Windows NT3.51, NT4, XP, 2003 and Vista computers have the concept of multiple desktops.
+Windows 2000 and higher has the concept of multiple desktops.
 Generally all applications run on one desktop, and the Windows logon prompt and screensavers also run in their own private desktops.
 Sometimes it is necessary to know what desktop the user is looking at; is the user busy in the logon desktop or the screensaver desktop, or is he active on the desktop our application runs on?
 The class CDesktopWaiter can wait for the desktop of the currently running application (actually thread) to become active.

 You can consult with the method OurDesktopActive anytime to check if our desktop is active.
 In case you do need to wait for our desktop to become active and do not want to use a polling loop, you can call the StartWaiting method.
 This method will return immediately if our desktop is the active one, but starts a poll on a timer (500 msec.) if it isn't and then returns as well.
 Once our desktop becomes active again, the CDesktopWaiter object will raise the CUserOnOurDesktopEvent event to notify you our desktop is active.